 The ongoing sustainability of an IB programme in the school is a key consideration in the award of a grant.

-The application form (Right click or option-click the link and choose "Save As..." to download this file.) should be completed and emailed to the IB Grant Administrator in the Singapore Global Centre at email@example.com.
+The application form should be completed and emailed to the IB Grant Administrator in the Singapore Global Centre at firstname.lastname@example.org.
 The same should be done for the One-Year Report once the grant has been utilized.